crswty/kind/README.md

 ## Binding to Views

-Binding to views is the simplest case, this style makes means you don't have to declare the checkbox as `lateinit` and then assign to it in `onCreate` or `onCreateView` leaving you with a clean declarative style
+Binding to views is the simplest case, this style means you don't have to declare the view as `lateinit` and then assign to it in `onCreate` or `onCreateView`, leaving you with a clean declarative style

 ```kotlin
 class MyActivity: Activity() {